KnapsackPro/docs.knapsackpro.com/_posts/2021-03-01-best-heroku-add-ons-for-ruby-on-rails-project.md

 <img src="/images/blog/posts/best-heroku-add-ons-for-ruby-on-rails-project/redis_cloud_graphs.png" alt="Redis Cloud, Redis" />

-I like to use Redis Cloud + sidekiq gem in my Rails app.
+I like to use Redis Cloud + sidekiq gem in my Rails apps.
 Also, Redis is useful if you need to cache some data quickly in the memory and expire it after some time.

 {% highlight ruby %}
 redis_connection = Redis.new(